Max Freedom Long

-Max Freedom Long (October 26, 1890 – September 23, 1971) was an American novelist and New Age author.
+Max Freedom Long (October 26, 1890 – September 23, 1971) was an American novelist and New Age writer.

 Early life and career

 Max Freedom Long was born on October 26, 1890, in Sterling, Colorado to Toby Albert Long and his wife Jessie Diffendaffer.
 At the time of the 1910 census he was working as a photographer in his hometown, and was living in his grandfather's household with his parents.
 He attended Los Angeles State Normal School from September 1914 to June 1916, and graduated with an Associate of Arts (two-year) degree in general education.
 After graduating, he worked briefly as an auto-mechanic in Los Angeles.

 In 1917, Long moved to the island of Hawaii to teach in elementary schools around the big island.
 He moved to Honolulu in 1920 and lived there until 1932, while he worked in, and later owned, a photography store.
 In 1920, he married an English woman named Jane Jessie Rae, the proprietor of the Hotel Davenport in Honolulu.
 When he arrived in Hawaii, he claimed that some Native Hawaiians were practicing what he called magic.
-Long wrote that at first he was skeptical of this magic, but later became convinced that it worked.
-He devoted the rest of his life to creating theories about how the Native Hawaiians did what he claimed they did, and teaching those theories through the sale of books and newsletters.

 In the mid-1930s, Long relocated to Orange County, California and began to focus on writing books inspired by his experiences in Hawaii.
 He married a second time while in California.